Peanut Butter Balls - A No-Bake Cookie Recipe

-This no bake cookie recipe was one of the 14 cookies we made at the cookie exchange at the In Good Taste Cooking School’s 2012 annual cookie exchange.
-In just about three hours, 15 participants turned out about 1000 cookies, then we split them up at the end.
-Everybody looked quite happy as they left with overly full container of cookies.
-My deeply rooted desire to turn out mountains of Christmas cookies was also satisfied.
-This kind of event is something I will have to organize in the future, for sure!
+This no-bake cookie recipe was one of the 14 cookies we made at a massive "cookie exchange" class I facilitated at the In Good Taste Cooking School.
+In about three hours, 15 participants turned out over 1,000 cookies, which were split up between everybody.
+My deeply rooted desire to turn out mountains of Christmas cookies was finally satisfied.
+It's a shame the school closed — I hoped to be able to do that again!

-This is a great cookie recipe for kids to make — they might only need help melting the chocolate.
+This is a great cookie recipe for kids to make -- they may need help melting the chocolate but should be able to do the rest with minimal supervision.
 My apologies for the addictive cookie in advance 😉

 *The original recipe calls for graham crackers, but the butter crackers make the cookie less sweet, especially with the maldon sea salt crystals gracing the outside of the cookie.